saylordotorg/course_polsc412/Unit04.md

  ☐    Subunit 4.3: 5 hours

-**Unit4 Learning Outcomes**
+**Unit 4 Learning Outcomes**
 Upon successful completion of this unit, the student will be able to:

 -   Explain limitations on lawful deployment of military forces and the use of nuclear, biological, and chemical weapons.
 -   Identify political, ethical, and legal issues incident to the use of